monero-project/monero/README.md

 ### On Windows:

 Dependencies: mingw-w64, msys2, CMake 2.8.6 or later, libunbound 1.4.16 or later (note: Unbound is not a dependency, libunbound is), and Boost 1.53 or 1.55 (except 1.54, [more details here](http://goo.gl/RrCFmA)).
+Static Build Additional Dependencies: ldns 1.6.17 or later, expat 1.1 or later

 **Preparing the Build Environment**